 It also needs to be housed in a format that best suits your needs and kept up to date so that it reflects the times we live in.
 In short, you have to ensure it serves your company and your employees well.

 That being said, your employee handbook is also an expression of your company’s spirit and everything it represents, so don’t forget to have fun while you’re creating it!
+Start by looking for inspiration from existing employee handbooks.

 That’s the best way to ensure this important document will be read entirely and make a great companion for the amazing people joining your company.